Vincer239/my-website/src/content/portfolio/-index.md

     timeline: "06/2021 - 03/2022"
     content:
       - "Within a student research program, I got to develop the Energy Storage System concept and most parts of its electronic design for a cubesat satellite: SeeSat.
 Sadly, due to the aftermath of the COVID pandemic, it was not possible to actually produce the results.
 However, especially the power management systems have been matured a lot and are in use in other student cubesat programs **(need to put prove here)**"

+  - title: "Student Project - Building a bicycle computer"
+    technologies:
+      - "C"
+    timeline: "Semester in 2021"
+    content:
+      - "This project was a part of my undergrad education and has been literally the first embedded coding project, which I have ever done!
+Basically nothing special, just playing with an Arduino and writing all the code from scratch to interface with hall sensors, gyroscopes and accelerometers, as well as displays and rudimentary I/O for that.
+The result worked out *good enough* for the purposes."
+      - "Since then, with all the various experiences and skills later, it is back on my hobby table to redo it.
+This time in bare-metal Rust, with custom circuit boards and custom designed processor IC.
+This might be the holy grail of over-engineering but I am certain that it will help me learn a lot about all the different aspects within this build."

 hobbies: